Taking a Stand (2)

 As with Franklin Graham, I was so dismayed with my fellow Republicans in the legislature, the self-proclaimed "conservatives," that I contemplated bolting from the party as early as 1995,

 only two months into my first term of office.
 It didn't take long to see that few in the legislature were serious about reining in government as they enjoyed feeding out of the big money trough too much.
 There were a surprising number of colleagues who clearly

 were Democrats by philosophy, but ran as Republicans out of political convenience.
 Sound familiar?

 A group led by left-leaning Republicans joined Democrats to form a group called the "Fiscal Policy

 Caucus," whose primary objective was to spend the Permanent Fund on government and put in place a statewide income tax to keep the bureaucracy fat and happy and flush with cash.
 State Representative, abortion advocate and NRA D-rated Lisa Murkowski, now U.S.

 Senator and pretend Republican, was their leader and champion.
 Fortunately, the rest of us derailed her efforts.

 crescendo, I nearly switched my voter registration to "Independent" from Republican.
 Then in 1999, I finally had it.
 I resigned out of protest from the Republican-led coalition to contest a lack of serious effort to reform government.

 Murkowski was a major critic of mine and fought to keep me from joining the coalition the following year when we reorganized.
 As a genuine, proactive conservative, I was an uncomfortable thorn in her side.
 A month later, Lisa was appointed

 to the U.S. Senate by her father, so she was gone and out of the picture.

 Each election cycle, we are given the usual lip service by candidates.
 Most Republicans tout, "I'm a conservative and believe in less spending, promoting a strong private-sector and focusing on the essentials of roads and schools."
 It sounds good and gets them elected, but when they're in office, very little change, if any, occurs.
-Government remains as bloated, wasteful and inefficient as before like a giant alligator
+Government remains as bloated, wasteful and inefficient as before like a giant alligator gobbling up public dollars.

 conviction when the new legislature gathers in January.
 We can only hope.